wflore19/pearai-submodule/docs/docs/customization/overview.md

 # Overview

 PearAI can be deeply customized by editing `config.json` and `config.ts` on your machine.
-You can find these files in the `~/.continue/` directory on MacOS and the `%userprofile%\.continue` directory on Windows.
-These files are created the first time you run Continue.
+You can find these files in the `~/.pearai/` directory on MacOS and the `%userprofile%\.continue` directory on Windows.
+These files are created the first time you run PearAI.

 Currently, you can customize the following: